FIND COVENS, GROUPS & ORGANIZATIONS

 WEBSITE: COVEN OF THE DESERT SUN

 Merry Meet!
-We are a established group of like minded gay/bisexual men who meet and celebrate the Wheel of the Year through magical workings, dedication, classes and ritual.
+We are an established group of like minded gay men who meet and celebrate the Wheel of the Year through magical workings, classes and ritual.

-Coven of the Desert Sun is a group of gay/bisexual men who come together to learn and practice magic as taught in the Gala Tradition of Witchcraft.
-The Gala tradition operates from the premise that Gay men were viewed as magical in every culture and that there are magical and spiritual practices exclusive to Gay men.
-Gala endeavors to transcend culture, pantheon, or system.
-The foundations of our tradition are European Witchcraft, specifically Wicca, but, like Gay men, we believe that the witch is also universal.
+Coven of the Desert Sun is a group of gay men who come together to learn and practice witchcraft as well as learn how to live within a Wiccan mindset.
+The foundations of our coven are European Witchcraft, specifically Wicca, but we believe that the witch is also universal in every culture and can “flavor” their practice with the cultural background they come from.
 No one culture owns the archetypal concept of the witch.
-In Gala, we actively encourage our members to explore the rich history of what it means to be a Gay male witch within their own ancestral framework.
-Our coven practices a similar version of British Traditional Witchcraft.
-We are not and do not claim to be BTW.
+We actively encourage our members to explore the rich history of what it means to be a Gay male witch within their own ancestral framework.
+Our coven practices a similar version of British Traditional Witchcraft but We are not and do not claim to be BTW.

-We meet for Esbats and Sabbats, holding both rituals for Dedicants/Seekers and rituals for Initiates.
+We meet for classes and Esbats/Sabbats, holding both rituals for Dedicants/Seekers and rituals for Initiates.